dennisryanlee/stock-quote-webpage/tracking.md

 Summary - ************************************************************************ this is 72 characters
 07/02/22 #2:
 Summary - configuring react component
-Details - ON replit - upload to replit; configuring nodemon; removing react component; LOCAL - configuring react component; install react-scripts
+Details - ON REPLIT - upload to replit; configuring nodemon; removing react component; LOCAL - configuring react component; install react-scripts
 Goal tomorrow - need to finish react component - see last link on company_name_button.js - put in code from index.js on link

 07/02/22 #1: